qua-platform/quam/docs/index.md

 - **[QuAM Migration](migrating-to-quam.md)**: Already using QUA?
 Our detailed guide on [migrating-to-quam] and tools are designed for a smooth transition to QuAM, letting you migrate your existing projects without hassle.

 ## Explore More
-Delve into our detailed reference materials and API documentation to fully leverage QuAM’s capabilities and optimize your quantum applications.
+Delve into our [API documentation](API_references/index.md) to fully leverage QuAM’s capabilities and optimize your quantum applications.

 We are thrilled to support your journey into the quantum future with QuAM.
 Together, let's push the boundaries of what's possible in quantum computing!